-- You can also get a garlic press such as this one.
-They’re simple to use; usually you can just place a clove of garlic in the press—skin and all—and squeeze the handles together to get freshly minced garlic with minimal effort.
+- Get a garlic press.
+They’re simple to use; just place a peeled clove inside and squeeze the handles together to get freshly minced garlic with minimal effort.
 (This is my favorite option!)

 - Mince it yourself with a chef’s knife.
 See how below.

 An easy way to get the cloves out of the garlic bulb is to press down on the bulb firmly with the palms of your hands.
 The outer layers will separate, and you can take out as many cloves as you need.